Islamic State–Taliban conflict: 2024

-On May 8, a motorcycle bombing killed three Taliban security personnel in Faizabad, Badakhshan.
+On 8 May, a motorcycle bombing killed three Taliban security personnel in Faizabad, Badakhshan.
 ISIS–K claimed responsibility for the attack.

-On May 17, a group of foreign tourists was attacked by gunmen at a market in Bamiyan Province.
-Three Spaniards and three Afghans were killed, including a Taliban member, and 8 were injured.
+On 17 May, a group of foreign tourists was attacked by gunmen at a market in Bamiyan Province.
+Three Spaniards and three Afghans were killed, including a Taliban member, and eight were injured.
 ISIS–K claimed responsibility for the attack.

-On August 11, a bomb planted on a minibus in Dasht-e Barchi, Kabul killed one person and injured 11.
+On 11 August a bomb planted on a minibus in Dasht-e Barchi, Kabul killed one person and injured 11.
 No group claimed responsibility though ISIS–K is suspected to have conducted the attack.

-On 2 September, a suicide bomber killed six people outside of a government building in Kabul.
+On 2 September a suicide bomber killed six people outside a government building in Kabul.
 ISIS–K claimed the attack the next day, citing it as a response to the Taliban reactivating the prison in Bagram Airfield.

-On 12 September, ISIS-K gunmen opened fire on a group of Shia Hazara civilians in Daykundi returning form pilgrimage in Karbala, killing 14 and injuring six.
+On 12 September ISIS-K gunmen opened fire on a group of Shia Hazara civilians in Daykundi returning form pilgrimage in Karbala, killing 14 and injuring six.

-On 22 November, a suspected ISIS-K gunman killed 10 people at a Sufi shrine in Nahrin district, Baghlan.
+On 22 November a suspected ISIS-K gunman killed ten people at a Sufi shrine in Nahrin district, Baghlan.

-The Afghan Minister of Refugees and Repatriation, Khalil Rahman Haqqani, died on December 11, 2024, in a suicide attack at his ministry offices in the capital Kabul, a Taliban government source indicated.
+The Afghan Minister of Refugees and Repatriation, Khalil Rahman Haqqani, died on 11 December 2024, in a suicide attack at his ministry offices in the capital Kabul, a Taliban government source indicated.
 A spokesman later explained that the Islamic State, a rival group of the Taliban, was responsible for the explosion that killed the official.The Islamic State claimed responsibility for the explosion that killed Khalil ur Rahman Haqqani, head of Refugees and Repatriation, who was in his office.

-The de facto Government of the Taliban in Afghanistan held the funeral of the Minister of Refugees, Khalilur Rahman Haqqani on December 12, 2024, amid strict security measures.
+The de facto government of the Taliban in Afghanistan held the funeral of the Minister of Refugees, Khalilur Rahman Haqqani on 12 December 2024, amid strict security measures.
 The attack was claimed by the jihadist group Islamic State (IS).

 2025

-On 11 February, five people were killed - including Taliban security forces - and seven others injured during a suicide bombing outside New Kabul Bank in Kunduz.
+On 11 February five people were killed—including Taliban security forces—and seven others injured during a suicide bombing outside New Kabul Bank in Kunduz.

 In 2025 the Diplomat reported that the Islamic State – Khorasan Province is losing momentum and influence in Afghanistan due crackdown of many ISIS members in Afghanistan.

-On August 2025, the Khorasan Diary reported that a key ISIS-K leader called Abdul Malik Afridi was assassinated by Lashkar-e-Islam (a Taliban affiliated group).
+In August 2025 the Khorasan Diary reported that a key ISIS-K leader called Abdul Malik Afridi was assassinated by Lashkar-e-Islam (a Taliban affiliated group).

+2026

+On 19 January 2026 seven people including one Chinese national were killed and twenty others were injured in a bombing at a Chinese restaurant in Shahr-e Naw, Kabul, Afghanistan.
+The Islamic State – Khorasan Province claimed responsibility.

+On June 2026 the BBC Monitoring reported that Islamic State – Khorasan Province is severely crippled and only a "shadow of its former self.'

+During the 2026 Afghanistan–Pakistan war the Afghan Taliban claimed to have carried out several drone strikes on Islamic State – Khorasan Province hideouts in Pakistan, but this could not be independently verified.